tinyclub/linux-lab/README.md

 - older Windows: [Docker Toolbox](https://www.docker.com/docker-toolbox) or Virtualbox/Vmware + Linux

-Notes:
+Before running Linux Lab, please make sure the following command works without sudo and without any issue:

+    $ docker run hello-world

+Othewise, please read the following notes and more [official docker docs](https://docs.docker.com).

+**Notes**:

-In order to run docker without password, please make sure your user is added in the docker group:
+In order to run docker without password, please make sure your user is added in the docker group and activate the change via newgrp:

     $ sudo usermod -aG docker $USER
+    $ newgrp docker

 In order to speedup docker images downloading, please configure a local docker mirror in `/etc/default/docker`, for example: